Use this handy glossary of terms we frequently use at Stark Bro's to identify and describe our products.

 It is essential that you choose the right size for your space.
 Whether you're planting an acre, a suburban yard or a small urban plot, we've got the perfect size tree for you.
 When they mature, they will be one of three sizes*:

 Mature to be about 8-10' tall and wide.
 Provides an abundance of full-size fruit.
 These trees have been grafted to restrict their mature height.

 Mature to be about 12-15' tall and wide.
 Gives maximum fruit yield per square foot.
 These trees have been grafted to restrict their mature height.

 Mature to be at least 18' tall and wide.
 (Peach & nectarine trees labeled Standard mature to be 12-15' tall & wide.)
 A multi-purpose fruit and shade tree.

 Trees that are shipped without soil to ensure good contact with soil in your yard.
-When shipped, they are about 3-4' tall with 3/8" or larger trunk diameter.
+When shipped, they are about 3-4' tall and/or with a 3/8" or larger trunk diameter.

-Top-grade, bare-root trees that give you a head start on growing.
-When shipped, they are about 4-5' tall with 5/8" or larger trunk diameter.* Tree sizes may vary by variety.
+This season's top-grade, bare-root trees that give you a head start on growing.
+When shipped, they are about 4-5' tall and/or with a 5/8" or larger trunk diameter.

 Trees in bottomless pots that allow some roots to be air pruned, so that a dense mass of productive, feeder roots can grow within the pot to make transplanting easier.
 Mature sizes vary.
 When shipped, they are about 1-2' tall.